Announcements

 });

-The full Worker docs are here.
+The full Worker docs can be found here.
 In production, you will also want to prebundle your Workflows and configure connection strings and security options.

 Client